 Cool and very funky, these ethical flip-flops are not just footwear.
 Founded by brothers who were orphaned during the 2004 Tsunami, their mission is to improve the lives of fellow orphans.
 Every purchase goes towards opening a new children’s home around the world.
 These are flip-flops with a purpose but Gandys isn’t just limited to footwear; you’ll also find women’s shirts, hoodies and scarfs for your solo Australia trip.

 Best Time To Go To Australia

-This chart shows the average maximum day temperatures for Sydney (from January to December).
+This chart shows the average maximum day temperatures for Sydney (from January to December) to help you plan your Australia travels.
 Find out the weather for other areas here.

 Travel Insurance For Australia

 Travelling alone in Australia is safe but travel insurance is always recommended, especially if you will be doing any active sports or venturing into the Outback.
 I recommend True Traveller for UK and European residents, and World Nomads for U.S. and worldwide citizens.

 True Traveller and World Nomads are two insurance companies which can cover travel to Australia.
 True Traveller is available to UK and European residents, and World Nomads is available to over 100 countries worldwide, including the USA and UK.
 For digital nomads, Safety Wing is a nomad insurance that covers people from all over the world.